 Message from the Sustainability Officer

-We will continue to strive for the creation of
+We will contribute to the realization of

-a sustainable society with the aspiration
+a sustainable society by creating

 To our stakeholders